 On the Job Experience

-If you\’ve read some of my other articles (you HAVE read some of my other articles…haven\’t you???) then you know I am a big proponent of getting experience where you already work.
+If you’ve read some of my other articles (you HAVE read some of my other articles…haven’t you???) then you know I am a big proponent of getting experience where you already work.
 The reason is because IT WORKS!
 That is how I initially got experience and was able to build a very successful 20+ year career.

 If you are already in some sort of a training role, getting experience with e-learning is pretty easy.
 Since it is something that is more and more in demand, there should be plenty of opportunities within any training department to get involved.
 Even if you are just reviewing content that someone else is building, it can be a good way to start getting your feet wet.

-What if you aren\’t in a full time training role?
+What if you aren’t in a full time training role?
 Can you still build up experience?
 Of course!
-I don\’t have any official stats but I can tell you anecdotally that LOTS of people who are full time e-learning developers didn\’t start out that way.
+I don’t have any official stats but I can tell you anecdotally that LOTS of people who are full time e-learning developers didn’t start out that way.
 They may not have even known what an e-learning developer was.
 They were in whatever job they were in (Nurse, Accountant, Financial Advisor, Sales…) and got asked to help with training.
 When I developed e-learning for a hospital system, that is how many of the Nurse Educators there got started with e-learning.
 They wanted to have some of their lessons and tests available online so they ended up building various e-learning courses using iSpring.

-If you haven\’t been asked to help with training yet, don\’t worry.
-That\’s where a little initiative comes in.
+If you haven’t been asked to help with training yet, don’t worry.
+That’s where a little initiative comes in.
 No matter where you work, there is something that people need help with.
-I\’d start within my department and think about what you may have heard your boss say they wish people knew how to do.
+I’d start within my department and think about what you may have heard your boss say they wish people knew how to do.
 Or you can ask your boss.
 Once you do that little informal needs analysis, offer to create something.
-Let\’s say you work in a call center and the department uses software to record and track the calls that come in.
-Maybe people aren\’t consistently using the software the right way.
-That\’s where you come in.
+Let’s say you work in a call center and the department uses software to record and track the calls that come in.
+Maybe people aren’t consistently using the software the right way.
+That’s where you come in.
 Maybe you create a quick video that you distribute to the team.
 Or a short self-paced course you build in whatever e-learning authoring software your company uses.
 You probably have a good idea of what will be the most effective method for your team and if not, you can talk to your boss.
-Whatever you end up creating, you now have experience that you can put on your resume\’.
+Whatever you end up creating, you now have experience that you can put on your resume’.
 Will that one thing get you an e-learning job?
-Probably not, but it\’s a start.
+Probably not, but it’s a start.
 And the more of these types of opportunities you explore, the more experience you will gain.

-\”Off\” the Job Experience
+“Off” the Job Experience

 In addition to gaining experience at work, you can build things outside of work too.
 One of the things you will need to have when you apply for e-learning jobs is a portfolio with samples of your work.
 Up until recently, all my work samples were files on my computer or printed examples that I only shared in interviews.
 I think that can still work depending on the employer.
 What I am seeing more and more, though, are employers wanting to see that stuff even before the interview.
 In those cases, you may be expected to provide a link to a website or some other place where you have stored your examples.

 What examples, you might be wondering?
-Where am I going to get examples when I\’m not an e-learning developer yet?
+Where am I going to get examples when I’m not an e-learning developer yet?
 Good question!
 You might have some examples if you took my advice for voluntarily creating some things at work.
 Another consideration, though, is to create some samples outside of work.
 There are a couple of approaches you can take for creating samples outside of work.
 You can create something just for fun on any topic which showcases your skill.
 Another idea is to volunteer to create something for your favorite non-profit or charitable organization.

 The kinds of samples you create will depend on what kind of work you want to do.
 If you are interested in creating e-learning courses, for example, you would definitely want to get yourself up to speed with at least one of the big e-learning authoring tools.
 You might also want to show off your video creation skills by including an explainer video.
-Regardless of what you end up creating, you\’ll kill two birds with one stone.
+Regardless of what you end up creating, you’ll kill two birds with one stone.
 You will be honing your ID skills while also building up your portfolio.

 If you need more ideas on getting experience, check out 9 Pro Tips For How To Get Experience in E-Learning Development.

 I have also created the L&D Resume Experience Builder which you can access HERE.
-(It\’s FREE!)
+(It’s FREE!)

 Conclusion

 Hopefully, this gives you a good idea of what to expect and how to get into elearning development.
-It\’s a great field with a lot of growth.
+It’s a great field with a lot of growth.
 Good luck!

 Resources